News About SEO, AEO, Agents, LLMs, Workflows

 Extraction Boxes improve your potential for citation.
 But how do you know if it’s working?

-datavessel’s LLM Citation Agent monitors exactly this.
-It cross-references your Search Console data with responses from ChatGPT, Claude, and Gemini.
+datavessel’s LLM Citation Agent cross-references your Search Console data with responses from ChatGPT, Claude, and Gemini.
 When you rank well in Google but get zero AI citations, it alerts you in Slack—so you know which pages need Extraction Box optimization.

 Leave a Reply